-A large tree I planted several years ago is getting close to the overhead powerlines in front of my house.
+A large tree I planted several years ago is getting close to the overhead power lines in front of my house.
 Who is responsible?

 I want to plant a tree in my front yard but am not sure if there are underground power cables there.
 What is the best way to check?

 If you’re not sure where power cables run you can check with the power companies in your area.
 They should be able to locate and mark the position of the cables.

 You should also check whether there are any other underground services in the area you want to dig.
-Your local council can tell you about any local utilities such as water, stormwater and sewerage drains.
+Your local council can tell you about any local utilities such as water, storm water and sewerage drains.

 A location service contractor will, for a fee, locate underground cables and other services for you.